Use cases

 Do we have to model every contract perfectly to start?

-No. You can begin with approximate weekly load limits and refine as you go.
-As you add more detail, Smootables flags where assigned hours no longer match contract limits.
+No. You can start with approximate weekly load limits and refine them as more contract detail is available.
+Smootables flags places where assigned hours no longer match the limits you set.

 Can teachers see their own workload?

 Yes.
-Published views are designed for teachers to see their assigned hours, courses, and timetable.
-Comments and issue threads let them raise problems directly against the plan.
+Published views are designed to show teachers their assigned hours, courses, and timetable.
+Comments and issue threads let them raise problems against the plan.

 What about substitutions and absences?

 Substitute planning, supervision, cancellations, and replacement lessons are part of the same workspace.
-Daily changes update workload totals automatically and stay connected to the master timetable.
+Daily changes stay connected to the master timetable and can update workload totals.

 Can it model split contracts and multi-campus teachers?

 Yes.
-Teachers can be scoped across campuses, departments, and programs, with availability and load limits applied at the right level.
+Teachers can be scoped by campus, department, and program, with availability and load limits applied at the relevant level.

 Does it replace our payroll system?